 The Company is currently negotiating a settlement with the Wisconsin Department of Revenue with respect to an assessment regarding the proper classification of the Company's products for tax purposes under Wisconsin law.
 The issue under review is whether the installation of the Company's lighting systems is considered a real property construction activity under Wisconsin law.
-The Company currently expects to resolve this matter with the Wisconsin Department of Revenue in fiscal 2016.
+The Company currently expects to resolve this matter with the Wisconsin Department of Revenue in fiscal 2016 for the amount that it has accrued.